NarayanChetri/Auto-Form-Solver/README.md

 ### 📱 Firefox Nightly (Android)
 *Note: Firefox for Android requires the packed `.xpi` file.*
-1. Download the `.xpi` file to your Android device's storage.
+1. Download the `Extension.xpi` file to your Android device's storage.
 2. Open Firefox Nightly and tap the three-dot menu (⋮), then select **Settings**.
 3. Scroll down and tap **About Firefox Nightly**.
 4. Tap the Firefox logo at the top **5 times** in quick succession.
 A toast notification will say "Debug menu enabled."